Lightstreamer/Lightstreamer-example-Chat-client-ios-swift/README.md

 The *Chat Demo* is a very simple chat application based on Lightstreamer.

-This project contains an example of an application for iPhone that employs the [Lightstreamer iOS Client library](http://www.lightstreamer.com/api/ls-ios-client/latest_4_0/).
+This project contains an example of an application for iPhone that employs the [Lightstreamer iOS Client library](http://www.lightstreamer.com/api/ls-ios-client/latest_4_0/), with use of mobile push notifications (MPN).

 ![screenshot](screenshot_large.png)